 - Locate and foster relationships with institutions and thought leaders in the space; and

 - Publish magazine, stories, newsletters and hold conferences to address the issues.

 On June 15, the International Consultation Group for justice, corruption, organized crime and mafia, part of the Vatican dicastery for Promoting Integral Human Development, organized an International Debate on Corruption.
 The event, hosted in collaboration with the Pontifical Academy for Social Sciences, drew some 50 participants from all over the world, including anti-mafia and anti-corruption magistrates, bishops, Vatican officials, representatives from the U.N. and various States, heads of movements, victims and ambassadors.

 On July 15, 2017, (summarized here), the Pope said that taking down the Mafia and those who support them, is necessary to save humanity.

-The reference to the Palermo Convention and the Mafia is no accident – that is the international treaty dealing with global anti-money laundering law that is the basis for the criminalization of moving, dealing with, accepting etc. proceeds of crime from one country to another, which prohibits banks from wiring proceeds of crime internationally.
-The undercurrent of the meeting is that countries are not adhering to anti-money laundering law to shut down organized criminal activities.
+The reference to the Palermo Convention is among the goals because it is the international treaty dealing with global anti-money laundering law that is the basis for the criminalization of moving, dealing with, accepting etc. proceeds of crime from one country to another, which prohibits banks from wiring proceeds of crime internationally.